 Background checks are just one small part of the sometimes complex application processes.
 Here, we have broken it down for you step by step.

-The Basic Steps of getting an FBI Report
+The Basic Steps of Getting an FBI Report

 The official name of an FBI background check is an Identity History Summary.
-The report contains information on arrests, federal employment, naturalization, and military service; and all this information is obtained from fingerprint submissions kept by the FBI.
+The report contains information on arrests, federal employment, naturalization, and military service; all this information is obtained from fingerprint submissions kept by the FBI.